MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

-Added in Windows 10, version 1607.
 Allows IT Admins to pause feature updates for up to 35 days.
 We recomment that you use the *Update/PauseFeatureUpdatesStartTime* policy if you are running Windows 10, version 1703 or later.

 <!--/Description-->
 <!--ADMXMapped-->